Skip to content

 Lab 1: Five-Bit Numeric Display

-Part B: Optimized Code
+Part B: Optimized Display

 Lab 1 is a warmup designed to give you experience designing, implementing, testing, and prototyping a simple Verilog hardware design.
-This lab will focus primarily leverage on concepts from Topic 2: Combinational Logic and Topic 3: Boolean Algebra.
+This lab will primarily leverage concepts from Topic 2: Combinational Logic and Topic 3: Boolean Algebra.

 You will be implementing a five-bit numeric display that takes as input a five-bit binary value and displays this value as a decimal number using two seven-segment displays.
 Your implementation will exclusively use combinational logic gates.
 This five-bit numeric display will be reused extensively across all of the remaining labs.
 The lab includes four parts:

-• Part A: Unoptimized Code and Testing
+• Part A: Unoptimized Code

 • Must be completed individually